Xazin/weather_app/README.md

 ```

 _Disclaimer: The above is not a proper API key, it's a randomly generated string that resembles the API keys that AccuWeather uses._

+### Generate Environment

+To keep environment variables safe, we use `envied` along with `envied_generator`.
+These requires the environment values to be generated.

+Do this using the command `dart run build_runner build -d`.